hagiape/vigenere-cipher/README.md

 # vigenere-cipher
-Python script that asks user for plain text and keyword to generate ciphertext through Vigenère cipher
+A Python script that asks user for plain text and keyword to generate ciphertext through Vigenère cipher.